 Information and Services

-A recent article by Forbes Magazine identified customer demand for personalisation as one of the key trends driving the industrial sector.
+A recent article by Forbes Magazine identified customer demand for personalization as one of the key trends driving the industrial sector.
 Great products and services are no longer enough.
-Consumers also expect exceptional customer service and customised solutions throughout the entire buyer journey.
+Consumers also expect exceptional customer service and customized solutions throughout the entire buyer journey.
 The article also called for more technology and servitisation to improve operational efficiency and develop new business models.

 Nearly one in five people have some form of disability that could affect their capacity to access information online.
 Data from the Click Away Pound Survey shows that: